swahilinux/localization/README.md

 **Translate**

 To translate on the project, identify an application of interest from the above list, it's `.po` file should be easily available in the repository.
 More applications should be added with time.
 It is however highly recommended to work on applications that are already on your system, so as to avoid the hustle of building the applications from source.
-A script to the effect is in the pipelines
+A script to the effect is provided, `swahilisha.sh`

 Use your favourite `.po` editor to translate the strings in the file.
 [Poedit](https://poedit.net/) has been found to be efficient